rafae2k/rocketbank-mobile/README.md

 - **_Typescript types_** and **_Eslint_** rules and configuration

-- **_Styled-components_** was difficult to know that some styles didn't work on native that I was used on web development, like `gap` and different implementation of `flex`.
+- **_Styled-components:_** was difficult to know that some styles didn't work on native that I was used on web development, like `gap` and different implementation of `flex`.

 - Work with native components like, `FlatList` and `ScrollView`, `KeyboardAvoidingView`, as much the project was becoming more complex, and nesting components generated errors, like `ScrollView` inside a `ScrollView`.

-- **_Debugging_** was difficult to understand how to debug the app styles and state and setup flipper to work with expo.
+- **_Debugging:_** was difficult to understand how to debug the app styles and state and setup flipper to work with expo.

 <p align="right">(<a href="#top">back to top</a>)</p>